 "The Clinical Program transformed me as a clinician.
-Not only did I get a firm grounding in theory; but, I was shown meaningful and thoughtful ways to deepen my work with individuals and couples.
-My clients and I have both benefited from this program." — Clinical Program Graduate
+Not only did I get a firm grounding in theory; but, I was shown meaningful and thoughtful ways to deepen my work with my clients.
+We have both benefited from this program." — Clinical Program Graduate

-The Clinical Program on Psychotherapy Practice is a two-year certificate training program which provides an in-depth study of contemporary psychodynamic theories and their application to various models of psychotherapy.
-The underlying thread unifying the curriculum is an understanding of the therapeutic relationship as a powerful force for healing.
+The Clinical Program on Psychotherapy Practice is a two-year certificate training program which offers an in-depth study of contemporary psychodynamic theories and their application to various models of psychotherapy.
+The unifying thread within curriculum is an understanding of the therapeutic relationship as a powerful force for healing.

 The Program employs both didactic and experiential approaches to learning.
-Classes are lively and generally consist of lectures, group discussions, clinical material provided by the faculty, and case presentations by students.
-Process groups provide an additional opportunity for learning by attending to the “here and now” experiences of the classroom.
+Classes are lively and consist of lectures, group discussions, and clinical material provided by the faculty and students.
+Experiential process groups provide an additional opportunity for learning in the “here and now” experience of the classroom.

-Graduates of the Clinical Program regularly report (as in the earlier quote) increased confidence in their work, a firmer theoretical base from which to practice, greater knowledge and flexibility with regards to technique, a life-long interest in learning about psychodynamic theory and practice, and a close-knit community of colleagues and friends with whom to prosper professionally and personally.
+Graduates of the Clinical Program regularly report increased confidence in their work, a firmer theoretical base from which to practice, greater knowledge and flexibility with regards to technique, a life-long interest in learning about psychodynamic theory and practice, and a close-knit community of colleagues and friends with whom to prosper professionally and personally.

 The first year of the Program provides students with a solid grounding in psychodynamic theory and practice.
 The second year introduces alternative models of treatment (brief, couples, group) as well as special topics such as dreams and infant observation.
-“Reflection/Integration” classes are held at the end of each semester which serve to integrate the material learned during that semester and previous semesters.
+“Reflection/Integration” classes are held at the end of each semester to integrate material learned thus far in the program.
 Coursework covers the following subject areas:

-- Enhances students’ capacity to assess their patients from a psychodynamic perspective, going beyond simply observing symptoms to exploring intrapsychic processes, capacities and vulnerabilities.
+- Assessing clients from a psychodynamic perspective — going beyond simply observing symptoms to the exploration of intrapsychic processes, capacities and vulnerabilities.

 - Psychodynamic Theory:

-- The curriculum presents theories in the approximate order they were conceived in order to provide continuity for thinking psychodynamically as well as providing a firm foundation for practice: ego psychology, object relations theory, developmental theory, self psychology, attachment theory, and existential theory.
+- Theories taught in the approximate order they were conceived to provide a firm foundation for practice: ego psychology, object relations theory, self psychology, attachment theory, realational theory, trauma, and existential theory.